 In addition to reducing inflammation, EVOO can lower rates of heart disease, depression, dementia, obesity, and can promote a healthy immune system.
 It provides key vitamins and phytonutrients (healthy stuff produced by plants) like Vitamin E, Vitamin K, Potassium, Iron, and Calcium.

 Not all olive oil is created equally, that is why you need to ensure you are getting the highest quality to take advantage of the amazing benefits it has to offer.
 As a starting point, always look for extra-virgin olive oil (remember, EVOO should be cold pressed with no use of chemicals or refinement), however, even some labeled as "extra-virgin" could be laced with other types of unhealthy oils (nothing is straight forward these days... sigh).

-So, how do know if you’re buying 100% extra-virgin olive oil?
+So, how to know if you're buying 100% extra-virgin olive oil?

 - There are numerous seals and certifications to look for.
 Certified Extra Virgin or Olive Oil Commission of California (CA oils only) are good ones to look for.
 If not those, look for something that certifies it's purification or research the brand to understand their processing standards.

 - Pure EVOO will solidify in the fridge.
 Throw a little bit in the fridge and if it solidifies after a few hours you know you have the good stuff.